 Next, defendants are processed, either as part of the arrest procedures or at a later date if a person receives a summons.
 This will involve collecting identifying evidence, such as fingerprints and DNA samples.

 If arrested, defendants could be held until the first appearance.
 Regarding state charges, at the first appearance the judge will decide an amount to set a bond if one hasn't been set already.
 Things considered is the name of the crime charged, any criminal history, risk of flight and safety risk to the community.
 There's no set time frame for how long a defendant could have until their first appearance.
 It could be days, weeks, months, or even longer.
 Of course, if a defendant can meet the criteria established by the judge for the bond, then the defendant can resume a normal life (with some limitations) during the course of the case.
-If not, then the defendant will be held in jail for the duration of the proceedings.
 While out on bond, a defendant will still need to regularly appear before the court for all hearings.

 There could also be various pretrial hearings.
 These could include a preliminary hearing